State's 9 newly reported coronavirus deaths among lowest in 3 months

 National

-New York has the most deaths in the nation at 33,081 with a decrease of 4 reported Saturday, after a high of 799 in April.
+New York has the most deaths in the nation at 33,087 with an increase of 6 reported Sunday, after a high of 799 in April.

-Also, No. 11 Arizona reported 16 deaths, as well as an additional 609 cases.
-No. 23 Washington, the original epicenter in the United States, reported no deaths.
+Also, No. 11 Arizona reported 9 deaths, as well as an additional 467 cases.
+No. 23 Washington, the original epicenter in the United States, reported no deaths for the second day in a row.

 Worldwide

 Four European nations are in the top 10 as cases are surging on the continent.
-The United Kingdom reported 25 additional deaths for 41,759 in fifth place with the record daily high 1,172, as well as 4,322 cases, one day after 4,222 the day before, which was the highest since 5,086 on May 7.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 24 deaths.
-No. 8 France announced 50 deaths, as well as a record 13,498 cases one day after 13,215 No. 9 Spain reported no data.
+The United Kingdom reported 18 additional deaths for 41,777 in fifth place with the record daily high 1,172, as well as 3,899 cases, after successive days of 4,322 and 4,222 cases, which was the highest since 5,086 on May 7.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 15 deaths.
+No. 8 France announced 11 deaths, as well as 10,569 cases one day after record 13,498.
+No. 9 Spain reported no data.

-Sweden, which has been doing "herd immunity" with no lockdown, reported no data.
-Neighboring Norway reported no deaths to rise to 267, as well as 51 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data and is at 5,865.
+Neighboring Norway reported no deaths for the second day in a row to remain 267, as well as 39 more cases.

 Scripps Only Content 2020